CarlosHC12/PracticaEntornosGit/README.md

 ## Dependency Management

 The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here]().
+More details can be found [Enlace](https://github.com/CarlosHC12/PracticaEntornosGit).